 Integrating Technology in Coordinated Drawings

 The integration of Building Information Modeling (BIM) and other digital tools has revolutionized the use of coordinated drawings in construction.
 BIM enables project teams to create a digital replica of the physical structure, including all systems and components.
-This virtual model allows for enhanced coordination, real-time updates, and precise visualization, making it easier to foresee and resolve conflicts before physical construction begins.
+This virtual model allows for enhanced coordination, real-time updates, and precise visualisation, making it easier to foresee and resolve conflicts before physical construction begins.

 With the ability to use 3D models and collaborative platforms, coordinated drawings become even more accessible and impactful.
 Teams can view and interact with every element in the model, ensuring that nothing is overlooked.
 This technological advancement elevates coordinated drawings from static documents to dynamic resources, further enhancing their role in effective project management.